rtewfik/Tewfik-MADA-project/README.md

 # Statistical Analysis

-The statistical analysis script `statistical-analysis.qmd` in the `code/analysis-code` folder is run to load the processed data and do statistical analysis.
-This section will be updated soon.
+The statistical analysis script `statistical-analysis.qmd` in the `code/analysis-code` folder is run to load the processed data and do statistical analysis, including assessment of the proportional hazards assumption and fitting Cox proportional-hazards models.
+The results of the statistical analysis are saved in the `results/tables` and `results/figures` folders.